opus1993/pubrepo/content/post/Rresources/index.md

   site: "@jim_gruman"
   creator: "@jim_gruman"
 ---
-My short list of useful books, courses, tutorials, and expert blogs.
+My short list of useful books, courses, and expert blogs.
 Most are free.
 These could be departure points for your own learning journey.
 My hope is that you take and copy sections for sharing with your own community of practice.

 Yes, I am giving away all of the secrets.
 One of the things that I spend a lot of time thinking about in my work is how to communicate about data science with other human beings.
 It is often too easy to focus on “just” the technical skills like being able to wrangle, explore, analyze, and visualize data.
 Describing, documenting, planning, collaborating, questioning, and communicating effectively is harder than it sounds.
-When our team members each have a baseline of competencies, we work better together on the problems we face.
+When team members each have a baseline of shared competencies, we work better together on the problems we face.

 Tell me about what is good here, and what I have missed.